fizker/fzkes/readme.md

 A faking library

-I must immediately apologize for the name; it is a horrible pun combining `fzk` (a shortening of the name of my compay) and `fakes`.
-But it does ring clear, and I want it to be short and unique.
+I must immediately apologize for the name; it is a horrible pun combining `fzk` (a shortening of the name of my company) and `fakes`.
+But it does have a nice ring to it, and I want it to be short and unique.
 So there it is.